buggyrace/buggy-race-about/docs/index.md

 for your institution or course — university department, FE College, or local code club.
 Available **for free** under the GNU GPL license.

+{: .todo}
+Some pages are not quite ready: the documentation is still being written!
+(July 2023).

 ## Features